AVBA Scholarship Fund

 In October 2009, the Association of Vanderbilt Black Alumni celebrated its 25th anniversary.
 Gathered together were alumni whose achievements testified not only to their personal ability and character, but also to the quality of a Vanderbilt education.
 Our nation and the world need more leaders with such ability, vision and character.

 The AVBA seeks a greater role in developing this group of alumni at Vanderbilt through the creation of an undergraduate scholarship.
 Supporting scholarships strengthens the AVBA’s bonds with Vanderbilt.
 The association already provides a vital link between black alumni and the university, promoting Vanderbilt while also championing the causes of African American students and organizations on campus.

-Now, as we celebrate our 30th year, we are delighted to announce that we will award the first AVBA scholarship to a first-year student in the Class of 2018!
+We are delighted to announce that we awarded the first AVBA scholarship to a first-year student in the Class of 2018!
 We couldn’t have done this without your help!